Falmouth Academy: Athletics

-Falmouth Academy offers five sports: Soccer and cross country in the fall, Basketball in the winter, and Lacrosse and tennis in the spring.
+Falmouth Academy offers six sports: Soccer and cross country in the fall, Basketball in the winter, and Lacrosse, tennis, and sailing in the spring.

 After 25 years in the New England Preparatory School Athletic Council small divisions, Falmouth Academy jointed the Massachusetts Interscholastic Athletic Association and the Cape & Islands League in 2014.
 The girls basketball and girls lacrosse teams won the league championships in 2014, 2015 2016, 2017, and 2018.
 The boys lacrosse team were the 2021 league champions.

 Arts

 Falmouth Academy offers a variety of arts, including visual arts, music, and drama.